DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Visualization and Discussions of Meta-Learning Algorithms

 \subsection{Discussions on Suitable Selection of Meta-Learning Algorithm}

-The majority of meta-learning algorithms can be categorized under one of the three general themes: black-box adaptation \cite{blackbox}; optimization-based adaptation, with MAML~\cite{maml} being the notable example; and non-parametric adaptation, with ProtoNet \cite{protonet} being the notable example.
+The majority of meta-learning algorithms can be categorized under one of the three general themes: black-box adaptation \cite{blackbox}; optimization-based adaptation, with MAML~\cite{maml} being the notable example; and non-parametric adaptation, with ProtoNet \cite{protonet} and RelationNet \cite{relationnet} being the notable examples.

-The non-parametric adaptation scheme often relies on a pre-trained latent space, based on which the adaptation to new tasks is achieved (\textit{e.g.}, the computation of the \emph{prototypes} in ProtoNet).
-However, as we have advocated through the design of DRESS, we need different partitions on a given dataset based on disentangled latent dimensions to correspond to different semantics or nature of diverse tasks.
-Therefore, the non-parametric adaptation scheme lacks the capacity for fully benefiting from DRESS.
+The non-parametric adaptation scheme often relies on a single pre-trained latent space, based on which the adaptation to new tasks is achieved (\textit{e.g.}, the computation of the \emph{prototypes} in ProtoNet, or the image embedding space in RelationNet on top of which the relation score is computed).
+However, as we have advocated through the design of DRESS, we need different partitions on a given dataset based on disentangled latent dimensions to correspond to different semantics or nature of diverse tasks, which is particularly important for adapting to agnostic new tasks.
+Therefore, while there is no fundamental incompatibility, the non-parametric adaptation scheme lacks the capacity for fully benefiting from DRESS.
 We also opt out of the black-box adaptation scheme for its lack of inductive bias in the learning process, due to this same reason.

 Optimization-based meta-learning algorithms are suitable to combine with DRESS for learning tasks with diverse natures.
 This class of algorithms does not impose the assumption that the model should adapt to all the tasks based on any specific latent space, therefore allowing the model the flexibility in learning different fundamental concepts and attributes from the data, and benefiting from the comprehensive set of meta-training tasks provided by DRESS.